Realistic Expectations

 While we already know that white flowers can darken through the preservation process, all blooms dry into different shades.
 Expect your all-white blooms to have a variation of white, ivory, cream, natural yellows, and sepia hues.
 Choosing your fresh white flowers according to your desires preserved outcomes is highly beneficial.

-For example, if you wanted an all white fresh bouquet as well as an all white preserved botanical art piece, then I would suggest you select flowers from the “preserves as white list” below.
+For example, if you wanted an all white fresh bouquet as well as an all white preserved botanical art piece, then we would suggest you select flowers from the “preserves as white list” below.

 However, if you would rather select certain flowers for a fresh white look and want your frame to remain a natural expression of the fresh flowers, then you could consider flowers more freely.